-Back in 2008, the federal government announced the creation of a Tax-Free Savings Account (TFSA).
-The option is meant to encourage Canadians to save with funds that remain accessible, and to generate tax-free income.
-Therefore, making a TFSA contribution for as much and as often as possible is the best way to pay less tax on your income gains.
-Moreover, it’s important to know the TFSA contribution limit by year to 2019 to help you maximize your tax-free income.
+In 2009, the federal government implemented the Tax-Free Savings Account (TFSA), designed to encourage Canadians to save and invest with funds that remain accessible and tax-free.
+As a result, making a TFSA contribution for as much and as often as possible is the best way to pay less tax on your income gains.
+Moreover, it’s important to know the TFSA contribution limits each year, to help you maximize your account.

 How does the TFSA work?

-So, a TFSA works like any savings account in that you can contribute whatever money you want (up to a government-set limit).
+A TFSA works like any savings account in that you can contribute whatever money you want, up to a government-set limit.
 In addition, you can withdraw from it whenever you want, without penalty.
-And the money, while in the account, accrues interest.
-However, what sets it apart is that the interest that would typically be subject to taxation in an unsheltered account is tax-free when invested in a TFSA.
+While in the account, the money accrues interest.
+What sets TFSAs apart?
+The interest that would typically be subject to taxation in an unsheltered account is tax-free when invested in a TFSA.

 Do you have an active will?

 You need one.
 Find out how Willful can offer you affordable peace of mind.